dan-schel/css-template/README.md

 By default, everything will be in light theme (the `light-base` mixin is appended to the stylesheet).
-Including `dark-base` outside of any selector (applying it to the stylesheet) will apply dark theme for each element by default.
+Including `dark-base` outside of any selector (applying it to the stylesheet) will apply dark theme for the whole page by default.

 ```css